JiscPER/jper/docs/api/API.md

 ## For Publishers

-If you are a publisher, providing content to the router, you have access to 2 endpoints:
+If you are a publisher (also referred to here as a "provider"), providing content to the router, you have access to 2 endpoints:

 1. The validation endpoint
 2. The notification endpoint